COVID-19: Cardiovascular system

 The virus can cause acute myocardial injury and chronic damage to the cardiovascular system.
 An acute cardiac injury was found in 12% of infected people admitted to the hospital in Wuhan, China, and is more frequent in severe disease.
 Rates of cardiovascular symptoms are high, owing to the systemic inflammatory response and immune system disorders during disease progression, but acute myocardial injuries may also be related to ACE2 receptors in the heart.
 ACE2 receptors are highly expressed in the heart and are involved in heart function.

 A high incidence of thrombosis and venous thromboembolism occurs in people transferred to intensive care units with COVID‑19 infections, and may be related to poor prognosis.
 Blood vessel dysfunction and clot formation (as suggested by high D-dimer levels caused by blood clots) may have a significant role in mortality, incidents of clots leading to pulmonary embolisms, and ischaemic events (strokes) within the brain found as complications leading to death in people infected with COVID‑19.
 Infection may initiate a chain of vasoconstrictive responses within the body, including pulmonary vasoconstriction – a possible mechanism in which oxygenation decreases during pneumonia.
 Furthermore, damage of arterioles and capillaries was found in brain tissue samples of people who died from COVID‑19.

 COVID-19 may also cause substantial structural changes to blood cells, sometimes persisting for months after hospital discharge.
-A low level of blood lymphocytes may result from the virus acting through ACE2-related entry into lymphocytes.
+A low level of blood lymphocytess may result from the virus acting through ACE2-related entry into lymphocytes.

-Other organs
+Kidneys

 Another common cause of death is complications related to the kidneys.
-Early reports show that up to 30% of hospitalised patients both in China and in New York have experienced some injury to their kidneys, including some persons with no previous kidney problems.
+Early reports show that up to 30% of people hospitalised with COVID-19 both in China and in New York have experienced some injury to their kidneys, including some persons with no previous kidney problems.

-Autopsies of people who died of COVID‑19 have found diffuse alveolar damage, and lymphocyte-containing inflammatory infiltrates within the lung.